 What is Antiparasitic Resistance?

-Although antiparasitic resistance in animals doesn’t directly affect the health of people in the United States, it poses a significant threat to animal health and can result in production losses in food-producing species.
-Researchers have documented antiparasitic resistance in grazing species, such as cattle, small ruminants (sheep and goats), and horses, both globally and within the United States.
+Parasitic diseases must be managed to maintain animal health and welfare and prevent production losses in food-producing animals.
+Unfortunately, however, researchers have documented an increasing level of antiparasitic resistance in grazing species, such as cattle, small ruminants (sheep and goats), and horses, both globally and within the United States.

 What is FDA Doing About Antiparasitic Resistance?

-New Information on Labels of Livestock and Horse Dewormers
+Information about Antiparasitic Resistance on Labels of Livestock and Horse Dewormers

 - Any use of a dewormer can result in the development of antiparasitic resistance.
 Resistance has been reported for most classes of dewormers.